sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 jupyter-lab
 ```

 By doing this you have a completely isolated and shareable python environment running jupyter lab, but with your local files available to it.
+Pretty neat right?

 !!! note
     Jupyter has a wide range of pre-built images available [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
 Example syntax with a pre-built jupyter image would look like: